 Eating hard or sticky foods or playing with the appliance can loosen a band/s.
 This is generally not an emergency unless it is associated with pain or discomfort.
 Call our officeduring normal business hours to have the band/s recemented.
 If the band comes off your tooth, the space needed to recement the band may close in a few days so call your orthodontics office to schedule an appointment to have the band recemented.
 If no recementation appointment is available within a few days of the band coming off, the office can usually have you in for a quick appointment to place separators so the band space does not close.
 Remember to bring the band with you to your appointment.

 During the first week of treatment, you may notice sores or ulcerations inside your mouth.
 This can happen because your lips and cheeks are not yet used to rubbing against your orthodontic braces.
 Over time, your skin on the inside of your mouth will get tougher and you will not have sores anymore.
 To provide some relief for your lips and cheeks rubbing against your braces, you can place a small pea-sized amount of wax or cotton on the area of the braces that is causing the sore or ulceration.
 The sore should improve within a couple of days and completely heal within a week.
 Rinsing your mouth a few times a day with warm, salty water will also help.
 If the sore or ulceration does not improve or gets worse, call our office to have it examined.

 To see a video on how to solve Braces problems at home click here.

-Call today for a Complimentary Consultation to see what we can do to make you Smile with Confidence!
+Find out what we can do to help you Smile with Confidence...

 St. Augustine Palm Coast